 Fees are paid to the Sponsor as compensation for services performed under the Trust Indenture and for services performed in connection with maintaining the Trust's website and marketing the Shares.
 The Sponsor's fee is payable monthly in arrears and is accrued daily at an annual rate equal to 0.15% of the ANAV of the Trust.
 The Sponsor is reimbursed by the Trust for all of its disbursements and expenses incurred in connection with the Trust.
-If at the end of any month during the period ending seven years from the date of the Trust Indenture or upon the earlier termination of the Marketing Agent Agreement the estimated ordinary expenses of the Trust exceed an amount equal to 0.40% per year of the daily ANAV of the Trust for such month, the Sponsor's fee is subject to reduction.
+If at the end of any month during the period ending on the earlier of November 11, 2011 or upon the termination of the Marketing Agent Agreement the estimated ordinary expenses of the Trust exceed an amount equal to 0.40% per year of the daily ANAV of the Trust for such month, the Sponsor's fee is subject to reduction.
 See "Business of the Trust-Trust Expenses-Fee Reduction."